hyperwatch/useragent/docs/API.md

 - `os` Os instance
 - `device` Device instance

-When you access those 2 properties the agent will do on demand parsing of the Operating System or/and Device information.
+When you access those 2 properties the agent will do on-demand parsing of the Operating System or/and Device information.

 The Os has the same properties as the Agent, for the Device we